ggalibert/surfcampi/README.md

 # surfcampi
-surfcam with raspberry pi project
+surfcam with raspberry pi project.

+Makes use of :
+-raspistill
+-convert
+-lftp